 Created by writer Stan Lee in 1964, for a brief period he even sported his trademark dapper moustache and tinted glasses as accessories to his corduroy slacks, turtle neck sweater and suede jacket.

-Sadly this sartorial elegance has been lost in recent Marvel incarnations of the character.
-He now has a far duller stock WWF style costume and trendy hipster glasses.
+Though initially, Wonder Man was a strong contender for campiest looking superheroes in comic book history, this sartorial elegance has been lost in recent Marvel incarnations of the character.
+Sadly he now has a far duller stock WWF style costume and trendy hipster glasses.
 We say bring back the safari jacket and let the worlds super villains tremble at the quality of the cross stitching on that collar.

 1 WUNDARR THE AQUARIAN (MARVEL)

-Though he faced some tough competition, the award for The Campiest Looking Superhero In Comic Book History undoubtedly belongs to the magnificent WUNDARR.
+Though he faced some fierce competition, the award for the campiest looking superheroes in comic book history, undoubtedly belongs to the magnificent WUNDARR.

 From his perfectly symmetrical scarlet beard, down to his thigh length silver boots, this guy looked like a walking amalgam of Jesus of Nazareth, Greek singer Demis Roussos and Aquaman actor Jason Mamoa.